 Debt Service Fund.
 This fund accounts for the payment of principal and interest on general and limited-tax pension obligation bonded debt.
 The fund balance decreased by \$144,961 as a result of scheduled debt payments.

 GENERAL FUND BUDGETARY HIGHLIGHTS

 Original budget compared to final budget.
-During the year, there was one transfer of appropriations by resolution affecting the original General Fund budget which increased appropriations in Support Services and decreased appropriations in Instruction.
+During the year, there were no changes made to the original budget

 CAPITAL ASSET AND DEBT ADMINISTRATION